guilhermeduane/visitcounter-nodeexpress/README.md

 - **Node.js and Express**: Backend server to handle HTTP requests and serve the visit count.
 - **Docker**: Containerize the application for easy deployment.
 - **Docker Compose**: Simplifies multi-container Docker applications, in this case, for orchestrating the app and any required services (e.g., database, cache).
-- **Persistent visit count**: Uses a simple file or database to persist the count across container restarts.

 ## Prerequisites